tzerk/RLumShiny/cran-comments.md

 * Ubuntu 12.04 (on Travis-CI), R 3.4.0
 * win-builder (devel and release)

+## CRAN Notes

+> Dependence on R version ‘3.3.2’ not with patchlevel 0

+Fixed by setting the R dependency to 3.3.0

 ## R CMD check results
 There were no ERRORs or WARNINGs.